Frequently asked questions

 If your application is successful, you will be paid the amount that you specified in your bid.
-Your bid is the payment amount that you require to enter into a management agreement to establish and maintain the credit site..
-It should incorporate all costs associated with the agreed management actions for your site (discussed at your site assessment and provided as part of your bid pack), as well as any costs for loss of production and any income you are seeking.
+Your bid is the payment amount that you require to enter into a management agreement to establish and maintain the credit site.
+It should incorporate all costs associated with the agreed management actions for your site (discussed at your site assessment), as well as any income you are seeking.
 You will receive an initial upfront payment upon signing the management agreement for your site, followed by payments at certain time intervals upon the satisfactory completion of the agreed actions and/or delivery of outcomes.
 The schedule and amount will be negotiated with you.
-Payments will be by cheque or Electronic Funds Transfer.
+Payments will be by electronic funds transfer.

 The Native Vegetation Council based on:

-Once a clearance applicant has purchased the credits they are extinguished and removed from the Biodiversity Credit Exchange register.
+Once a clearance applicant has purchased the credits they are extinguished and removed from the Native Vegetation Credit Register.

 There should be no requirement to seek additional funding as all anticipated costs for managing the site should be included in your bid (see ‘How much will I be paid?’ for more information).
 There will be no further funding from the Native Vegetation Council beyond the agreed price.